MahirEmran/nchs-cs.github.io/idp/visualizations/curve_of_best_fit.md

     # Use the grid in the plot and set the line style to black & dashed
     plt.grid(True, linestyle='--', linewidth=0.5, color='black')

-    # Eliminate the confidence interval shading of the parapola and color the line red
+    # Eliminate the confidence interval shading of the parabola and color the line red
     sns.regplot(x=x_data, y=y_data, ax=ax, order=2, ci=None, line_kws={'color':'red'})

     # Determine if a linear line is a better fit using MSE
-    # find the coefficients of the parbola that best fits the points generated
+    # find the coefficients of the parabola that best fits the points generated
     # The coefficients are ordered from high order to lower order
     coeffs_2 = np.polyfit(x_data, y_data, 2)
     y_predicted_2 = [ coeffs_2[0]*x**2 + coeffs_2[1]*x + coeffs_2[2] for x in x_data]